 When You Make Your Products User-Friendly, You Also Improve Customer Satisfaction

 User-friendly products result in more sales and fewer returns.
-In this article, making your products user-friendly has nothing to do with redesigning your product; it has to do with showing your customer how to use your product.
+In this article, making your products user-friendly has nothing to do with redesigning your product; it has to do with showing your customer how to use it.
 With today’s technology, creating a video is much easier and much more cost-effective than it used to be.

 Here’s an experience I’ll share with you.
-I purchased a George Forman spin deep fryer.
+I purchased a George Foreman spin deep fryer.
 It’s supposed to spin 55% of the fat off the food after the food is deep-fried.

 Well, getting it out of the box was a task in itself.
 If it wasn’t for the cardboard I saw inside the fryer, I wouldn’t have known to unpack all of it, because I wouldn’t have known there were parts in the deep fryer.

 After figuring out how to unpack it and set it up, I couldn’t figure out how the spinner worked.
 I read the instruction manual and kept wondering who wrote the manual.
 Finally, I got fed up and turned to YouTube.